Arcadiy Harting: Belgium and Germany

 Hackelman then fled to Belgium, where he assumed a new name, Arkadiy Harting.
-Rachkovsky assigned Harting to a number of missions concerned with security of visiting Russian dignitaries.
+Rachkovsky assigned Harting to a number of missions concerned with the security of visiting Russian dignitaries.
 For these assignments, he was decorated by Honours from Russia and a number of host countries.
 In 1892–1893 he was baptised and assumed the name Arkadiy Mikhailovich.
 In 1896 he officially changed his surname to Harding (Гартинг).
-He then married a Belgian Magdalena Pirlot.
-In 1900, he was appointed head of Okhrana Berlin station, which initially operated as a branch of the Paris Okhrana under Rachkovsky, but more independently after 1902, when Rachkovsky was replaced by a new chief, Leonid Rataev.
-In Berlin Harting organised a surveillance and penetration network similar to that operated by Rachkovsky in Paris.
+He then married a Belgian, Magdalena Pirlot.
+In 1900, he was appointed head of the Okhrana's Berlin station, which initially operated as a branch of the Paris Okhrana under Rachkovsky, but more independently after 1902, when Rachkovsky was replaced by a new chief, Leonid Rataev.
+In Berlin, Harting organised a surveillance and penetration network similar to that operated by Rachkovsky in Paris.
 One of his agents was Jacob Zhitomirsky, who provided valuable information on the activities of the Russian Social Democratic Labour Party and its Bolshevik faction, including the inner circle of Russia's future communist leader, Vladimir Lenin.
 Zhitormirsky's information led to the arrest of Kamo by the German Police for his role in the 1907 Tiflis bank robbery.
-In 1904, during Russo-Japanese War, Harting was sent on an assignment not directly related to revolutionary activities.
-He was to organise a surveillance of possible Japanese spies in the Baltic, in order to prevent disruptions to the navigation of Russian fleet to the Pacific.
+In 1904, during Russo-Japanese War, Harting was sent on an assignment to organise a surveillance of possible Japanese spies in the Baltic, in order to prevent disruptions to the navigation of Russian fleet to the Pacific in the lead up to the Battle of Tsushima.

-Chief of Paris Okhrana
+Chief of the Paris Okhrana

-After the assassination of Interior Minister Vyacheslav von Plehve and the escalation of revolutionary activity in 1905, Rachkovsky was brought back into Okhrana as a deputy head of the Police Department, and soon after arranged to have Rataev replaced with Harting as chief of Paris Okhrana.
-Under Harting, Paris Okhrana reached the peak of its activity.
+After the assassination of Interior Minister Vyacheslav von Plehve and the escalation of revolutionary activity in 1905, Rachkovsky was brought back into the Okhrana as a deputy head of the Police Department, and soon after arranged to have Rataev replaced with Harting as chief of the Paris Okhrana.
+Under Harting, the Paris Okhrana reached the peak of its activity.
 Harting's operations were particularly effective against arms smuggling into Russia by revolutionary groups.
-Harting coordinated surveillance and penetration of these groups throughout Europe, and introduced the filing system with information about all persons mentioned in intelligence and operational reports.
+Harting coordinated surveillance and penetration of these groups throughout Europe, and introduced a filing system with information about all persons mentioned in intelligence and operational reports.
 He coordinated a network of about 40 penetration agents and about 20 external surveillance agents.

 Exposure

-In 1909 a former Okhrana officer Leonid Menshchikov, who defected to revolutionaries, identified Harting as a former Okrana agent Hackelman and as Landesen, the organiser of the provocation for which he had been sentenced to a prison term by a French court.
-When Burtsev published this information, Harting was dismissed from his Okrana post and fled to Belgium.
-The revelation caused a scandal in French Parliament, when Socialist deputy Jean Jaurès attacked the French government for hosting foreign police service on French soil.
-In response, Prime Minister Georges Clemenceau promised that this would not be allowed to continue.
-Although in reality Paris Okhrana continued operate under a new chief, Alexandr Krasilnikov, it never reached the level of activity achieved under Harting.
+In 1909, a former Okhrana officer Leonid Menshchikov, who defected to revolutionaries, identified Harting as the former Okhrana agent Hackelman and as Landesen, the organiser of the provocation for which he had been sentenced to a prison term by a French court.
+When Burtsev published this information, Harting was dismissed from his Okhrana post and fled to Belgium.
+The revelation caused a scandal in French Parliament, when Socialist deputy Jean Jaurès attacked the French government for hosting a foreign police service on French soil.
+In response, Prime Minister Georges Clemenceau promised that this would not be allowed to continue, although the branch continued to operate under a new chief, Alexandr Krasilnikov, though it never reached the level of activity achieved under Harting.